Yevgeniy-Olexandrenko/avr-ay-board/README.md

 ### Hardware configuration

-The default hardware configuration of the device assumes the use of an ATmega88PA microcontroller with a 27 MHz crystal resonator.
-According to reviews, it should work reliably.
-But you are free to use another microcontroller (ATmega8, ATmega48, ATmega168 and ATmega328) and a quartz resonator with another frequency (20 MHz, 24 MHz, 25 MHz, 28.332 MHz, 28 MHz, 30 MHz, 32 MHz and 40 MHz).
-It should be clear that firmware with full functionality (standard) may be unstable at a lower operation frequency.
-In this case, you need to use the firmware configuration for the specific communication interface.
+The default hardware configuration of the device assumes the use of an ATmega48PA microcontroller with a 27 MHz crystal resonator.
+According to feedbacks, it should work reliably.
+But you are free to use another microcontroller (ATmega8, ATmega88, ATmega168 and ATmega328) and a quartz resonator with another frequency (20 MHz, 24 MHz, 25 MHz, 28.332 MHz, 28 MHz, 30 MHz, 32 MHz and 40 MHz).

+...

 # Firmware

-TODO
+...

 # References, Links and Notes